Rifat-Shuvo/wedding-planner/README.md

+# Some of the Features of this project is Given Below:

+*** This Website have super Easy to understand and use.
+*** The Entire UI of this site is super impressive to visitors.
+*** No Complexity in this UI, That's why the user experienced better.
+*** Log in & Sign up Functionality is implemented.
+That's why only authorized user can access some of page.
+*** The Entire code of these site is no  complex,  and readable,  So, other developer can implement more features later.
+*** The site is used by googgle firebase authentication,  with super easy to authorized in users.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.